American Record Guide

 No Voice-Mail at ARG

 The purpose of the telephone—and its glory—is instant communication.
 If we are here, we answer the phone.
 To let a machine answer the phone is to delay the communication, thus defeating the very purpose of the telephone.
-Our phone numbers are 513-941-1116 and 888-658-1907.
+Our phone number is 513-941-1116.
 You will not get a machine.